-Shaurya Chakra for Navyman Amit Rana: This is what he did kill 3 terrorists
+Shaurya Chakra for Navyman Amit Rana: This is what he did to kill 3 terrorists

 New Delhi, Aug 14: Indian Navy's Amit Singh Rana has been chosen for Shaurya Chakra for his bravery during Operation Danna and Operation Shok Baba in Jammu and Kashmir.